Alcohol laws of Turkey

 Alcohol laws of Turkey regulate the sale and consumption of alcoholic beverages.
+Turkey is one of the few Muslim-majority countries in the world that allows alcohol consumption freely.

 Background

 Rakı (Rakija) is a famous Balkan alcoholic beverage, and is a significant part of Turkey's food and drinking culture, a significant cultural-historical symbolic drink in many of its cities, and also the national drink of Turkey.

-Alcohol consumption is just above 1.5 litres per person in Turkey, which is the lowest percentage in Europe by population, considering the high Turkish population.
-Turkey is a secular country, and even though the majority of the Turkish population is Muslim, the consumption of alcohol both in public and in private is very common.
+Alcohol consumption is just above 1.5 litres per person per year in Turkey, which is the lowest percentage in Europe by population, though there is a massive bootleg production and consumption caused by the high taxation.

-Though due to this fact, issues such as alcohol addiction (alcoholism), and other serious issues caused by this factor are a problem in the country.
+Nearly 83% of Turks are teetotal but the overall usage including one-time-only experience percentage is 53%.
+Due to this fact, issues such as alcohol addiction (alcoholism), and other serious issues caused by this factor are a problem in the country.

 Consumption measures

-Age limits

-The sale and consumption of alcoholic beverages is age limited to persons 18 and over.